airbytehq/terraform-provider-airbyte/docs/resources/source_shopify.md

 Required:

 - `shop` (String) The name of your Shopify store found in the URL.
-For example, if your URL was https://NAME.myshopify.com, then the name would be 'NAME'.
+For example, if your URL was https://NAME.myshopify.com, then the name would be 'NAME' or 'NAME.myshopify.com'.
 - `source_type` (String) must be one of ["shopify"]
 - `start_date` (String) The date you would like to replicate data from.
 Format: YYYY-MM-DD.
 Any data before this date will not be replicated.